bmarsha72/phone_number_formatting/README.md

 # phone_number_formatting
-Strip US Phone Numbers Down To Usable Size
+Strip US Phone Numbers Down To Usable Size For Depositing Into a Database (leading 1 could always be added later)